AlexErrant/Pentive/design-decisions/run-locally.md

 - [Node](https://nodejs.org)
   - You should use a program like [nvm](https://github.com/nvm-sh/nvm) to install and manage the Node version.
 - [pnpm](https://pnpm.io/)
   - You should use a program like [Corepack](https://nodejs.org/api/corepack.html) to install and manage the pnpm version.
+If you elect to use Corepack, from the repo's root dir, run `corepack enable`.
 - Linux.
 (I use WSL2 - I'm going to assume things Just Work for MacOS.)

 ## Optional-ish